The Biocidal Products Regulation (BPR) sets rules for the use of articles treated with, or intentionally incorporating, one or more biocidal products.

 The Biocidal Products Regulation (BPR) provides for a number of measures to facilitate the transition from the system of the Biocidal Products Directive (BPD) to the new regulation.

-If the active substance is not approved for the relevant product-type, articles which were treated or incorporated a biocidal product containing this active substance should no longer be placed on the market as from 180 days from the decision of non-approval on the active substance.
+If the application for approval of the active substance is rejected (for example, due to failure to pay the relevant fee) or a non-approval decision is adopted, articles which were treated or incorporated a biocidal product containing that active substance should no longer be placed on the market as from 180 days from that decision.